noahspauldingschecter/annotation_resources/README.md

 depending on the version number.
 Now in the terminal, navigate to this directory and start the parser.

-<pre> cd stanford-corenlp-4.5.8
+<pre>cd stanford-corenlp-4.5.8</pre>
-java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer \
+<pre>java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer \
 -preload tokenize,ssplit,pos,lemma,ner,parse,depparse \
 -status_port 9000 -port 9000 -timeout 15000 & </pre>

 This creates a local server where the downloaded parser model is loaded